anibalealvarezs/api-client-skeleton/README.md

-# API Skeleton
+# API Skeleton - Methods Documentation

+This document extends the usage instructions for the `Client` class in the `anibalealvarezs/api-client-skeleton` package, focusing on public methods for authentication and request handling.

+Configuration methods (setters and getters) are documented in a separate file ([API Skeleton - Configuration Methods Documentation](docs/Configuration/README.MD)).

+Check [this file](docs/Tests/README.MD) for documentation regarding the package's tests.

 ## Installation Instructions

-Require the package in the `composer.json` file of your project, and map the package in the `repositories` section (including its dependencies).
+Require the package in the `composer.json` file of your project, and map the package in the `repositories` section.

 ```json
 {